awesomerank/awesomerank.github.io/lists/markets/awesome-ruby.md

 ## Form Builder

 * [Abracadabra ★242 ⏳2Y](https://github.com/TrevorHinesley/abracadabra) - The gem that swaps out text with a fully-compliant Rails form in one click.
+* [Cocoon ★2417](https://github.com/nathanvda/cocoon) - Dynamic nested forms using jQuery made easy; works with formtastic, simple_form or default forms.
 * [Formtastic ★4986](https://github.com/justinfrench/formtastic) - A Rails form builder plugin with semantically rich and accessible markup.
 * [Rails Bootstrap Forms ★1143](https://github.com/bootstrap-ruby/rails-bootstrap-forms) - Rails form builder that makes it super easy to create beautiful-looking forms with Twitter Bootstrap 3+.
-* [Simple Form ★6741](https://github.com/plataformatec/simple_form) - Rails forms made easy.
-* Nested Forms:
-  * [ActiveForm ★300](https://github.com/railsgsoc/actionform) - Provides an object-oriented approach to represent your forms by building a Form Object which deals with create/update actions of nested objects in a more seamless way.
-  * [Cocoon ★2417](https://github.com/nathanvda/cocoon) - Dynamic nested forms using jQuery made easy; works with formtastic, simple_form or default forms.
 * [Reform](https://github.com/apotonick/reform) - Gives you a form object with validations and nested setup of models.
 It is completely framework-agnostic and doesn't care about your database.
+* [Simple Form ★6741](https://github.com/plataformatec/simple_form) - Rails forms made easy.

 ## Game Development